jdonley/Speech-Dereverberation-and-RIR-Estimation/README.md

 suitable [cuDNN](https://developer.nvidia.com/rdp/cudnn-archive) package.
 See the [available Conda PyTorch install files](https://anaconda.org/pytorch/pytorch/files) for compatible CUDA Toolkit - cuDNN combinations.
 Use `nvcc --version` to determine the CUDA Toolkit version.

+If using Windows, a good alternative can be to use WSL2.
+The setup instructions above work *after* installing WSL2 and NVIDIA CUDA with the [instructions here](https://learn.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl).